 Juniors (under 18) are trained on Sunday afternoons from 2pm to 5pm, starting in April and running to July, then resuming after the holidays for September and October.
 Adults are trained on Tuesday evenings (the 'Tuesday Trysail' and RYA level 1 & 2) from May to August, the exact dates being controlled by sunset times as we start at 7pm.

 If you are a beginner, as early in the season as possible!
 Don't wait until August, or summer season begins in April and May!

 Can children or adults attend the other session?

-The Sunday session is aimed at children and uses Topper dinghies, although there''s no reason that adults can''t listen in.
+The Sunday session is aimed at children and uses Topper dinghies, although there's no reason that adults can't listen in.
 The Tuesday Trysail does not have sufficient supervision for children.
-The only juniors allowed to sail on Tuesday evenings are members (including children of members) with their own boats, for whom parents retain total responsibility.
-Legal ''duty of care'' prevents us from taking other juniors on the Trysail.
-Thank you for your understanding - this is for sound safety reasons.
+Juniors can sail on Tuesday evenings if they are members (including children of members) with their own boats, for whom parents must be on site to supervise their children.

 Can people start the courses later in the season?

 Yes (for the Trysail only), within reason - we recognise that some people don't find out about us until later or can't attend for some other reason.
 The Trysail schedule repeats for late-joining beginners and new starters can come along up to the last two weeks of the season.
 The RYA qualifications require students to complete the full course.